johnhenry/antisocial-network/src/lib/message-format/primer.md

-# Multipart Message Format Primer
+# Conform

 ## Overview

-The multipart message format is a way to encapsulate multiple parts of content within a single message.
-This format is commonly used for email attachments, form data submissions, and other scenarios where mixed content types need to be transmitted together.
+Confrom is a message format used to translate between nested post and messages and a flat structure used for display

 ## Basic Structure